-"For at least two years it has been clear that the justice system was rotten," says Morelos state congressman Juan Ignacio Suárez Huape.241 "There were protests, but on the state level, the leaders were involved with the criminals.
+"Disappearances" and t he Justice System ------------------------ ------------ -------- protests, but on the state level, the leaders were involved with the criminals.
 On the federal level, there was no response, given the influence of [ex-Governor] Jorge Carrillo Olea.
 Despite the evidence, the investigations went nowhere."
 In December 1997, Suárez Huape organized a roundtable discussion on "disappearances," torture, and impunity.242 Only after the Nava Avilés killing however, did prosecutors use the documentation he had long collected to prosecute state officials.